-I recorded with youtube-dl, but was killed before finishing the MP4 file it was building.
+I recorded with youtube-dl that was killed before finishing the MP4 file it was building.
 In that

 case, the reference video I used was a piece of the stream built out of the last available stream segments that were still hanging around.
 The size

 difference was very significant: ~5 seconds of sample vs. over 2 hours of stream to recover, but it worked nonetheless.
 The other video I recovered